 If you can prove that your monthly out-of-pocket medical expenses are higher than $35 per month, you can receive the benefits of a medical deduction ($155 or higher).

-For most, not all, applicants, your assets (savings, investments) will not be counted.
+In some instances, assets maybe counted for certain households.
 Under no circumstances will the house you are living in or your IRA be counted as an asset.

 You do not have to comply with work requirements.